codersamet/Huawei-MEF-Weather-App/README.md

 # Huawei Mobile Services & MEF University Competition Code

-The application was developed for YIAMUN'19 Huawei Mobile Services & MEF University Competition.
-It was used to record the entrance and exit times of the participants of the conference, to verify while providing access to lunch and tickets.
+The application was developed for Huawei Mobile Services & MEF University Competition.

 ## How is it works?